 The city is also home to a vibrant cultural scene, with plenty of museums, theaters, and other attractions to enjoy.
 And, of course, Copenhagen is simply a beautiful place to live, with its picturesque canals and charming medieval buildings, including a ton of historical churches in Copenhagen that are worth a visit.

-Copenhagen is also home to some of the best food in the world.
-From Michelin-starred restaurants to street food markets, there is something for everyone in this city.
+The capital is also home to some of the best food in the world.
+From Michelin-starred restaurants, street food markets, and restaurants in Copenhagen’s meatpacking district, there is something for everyone in this city.
 And with new restaurants and cafes popping up all the time, there is always something new to try.